godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 Main scene
 ----------

 Now it's time to bring it all together.
-Create a new scene and add a :ref:`Node <class_Node>` named ``Main``.
+Create a new scene, and create a :ref:`Node <class_Node>` as the root of the scene, it should be at the top of the node list and has a white circle as an icon.
+Name the root node ``Main``.
 Click the "Instance" button and select your saved ``Player.tscn``.

 .. image:: img/instance_scene.png